 Siberian ginseng (Eleutherococcus senticosus), also known as eleuthero, has been used for centuries in Eastern countries, including China and Russia.
 Despite its name, it is completely different from American (Panax quinquefolius) and Asian ginseng (Panax ginseng), and has different active chemical components.
-The active ingredients in Siberian ginseng, called eleutherosides, are thought to stimulate the immune system.
+The active ingredients in Siberian ginseng, called eleutherosides, may stimulate the immune system.

 Siberian ginseng was traditionally used to prevent colds and flu and to increase energy, longevity, and vitality.
 It is widely used in Russia as an "adaptogen."
 An adaptogen is a substance that is supposed to help the body better cope with either mental or physical stress.

 Until recently, most scientific research on Siberian ginseng was done in Russia.
 Research on Siberian ginseng has included studies on the following:

 Some double-blind studies have found that a specific product containing Siberian ginseng and andrographis reduced the severity and length of colds when taken with 72 hours of symptoms starting.
 Researchers do not know whether Siberian ginseng was responsible or whether it was andrographis, or the combination of the two herbs.

 One study compared the same product with amantadine, a drug used to treat some kinds of flu.
 People with flu who took the same product saw their symptoms go away faster than those who took amantadine.